mapesa2021/engineering/NETLIFY_DEPLOYMENT.md

-# Netlify Deployment Guide for CareThePlanet
+# Netlify Deployment Guide for Olerum Engineering

 ## Prerequisites
 - GitHub account with your project repository